 Hives are clusters of red or white welts that can develop anywhere on your body.
-Dr. Marc Meth at Century City Allergy in Los Angeles, California, treats this common allergic condition on a regular basis.
-To learn how he can help you with an outbreak of hives, call or book online today.
+Dr. Marc Meth and Dr. Elizabeth Feuille, at Century City Allergy in Los Angeles, California, treat this common allergic condition on a regular basis.
+To learn how the team can help you with an outbreak of hives, call or book online today.

 Hives, or urticaria, are red, itchy blotches called wheals that break out suddenly on your skin in response to an allergic reaction or autoimmune response.
 Common symptoms of hives are: